Heavily Updated 7/10/19

 F, L Friars Bay, not far north of Marigot, is a gorgeous, peaceful, family-oriented beach with neat refreshment stands and facilities.
 Behind it is a muddy lagoon with egrets and other local waterfowl, great for photographers.
 Good shelling here, much of the time.
 Relatively light surf but watch your kids -- there is a drop off.
 Topless.

 F, L Happy Bay, just north of Friars, is one of the world's most breathtaking beaches, all the more attractive because of its relative inaccessibility.
 To get there, take a 10-minute walk up the hill and down a well-worn path through the underbrush just north of the last refreshment stand at Friar's Bay.
 Bring your camera.
 Happy Bay is also de facto clothing optional.
 There is another Danny here providing snacks.

 D, W Guana Bay, just north of Philipsburg down Guana Bay Road, is on the windward side of the island, which can be breezy with blowing sand.
 But it's a great place for solace, since 15 people on this long, wide beach constitutes a busy day.
 Guana Bay is topless.
 "Boogie Boards" are often used here.
-The Guana Bay area itself is becoming a Hollywood colony: David Brenner's estate is here (he has a sign out front to tell you), and the name McEnroe is on one of the nearby mailboxes.
-(It's John's dad.)
 Two negatives: pit bulls from nearby homes occasionally wander the beach, and there can be a strong undertow / rip current, so never swim here alone.
 And parking is not at all easy.
 Sargassum seaweed can be an issue here at times.

 SNORKELING is great at Orient and at Pinel Island, available by ferry not far from Orient.
 Ask the Activities Desk at your resort for details.